dbohlender/canfar.github.io/docs/tutorial.md

 {% highlight bash %}
 #!/bin/bash
 cd ${TMPDIR}
-wget -O $1.fits.fz 'http://www.cadc.hia.nrc.gc.ca/getData?archive=CFHT&amp;asf=true&amp;file_id='$1
+wget -O $1.fits.fz 'http://www.cadc.hia.nrc.gc.ca/getData?archive=CFHT&asf=true&file_id='$1
 funpack  $1.fits.fz
-cp ~/sextractor-2.19.5/config/default.* .
+cp /usr/share/sextractor/default* .
+echo 'NUMBER
+MAG_AUTO
+X_IMAGE
+Y_IMAGE' > default.param
 sex $1.fits -CATALOG_NAME $1.cat
+getCert
-vcp $1.cat vos:USER;/
+vcp $1.cat vos:[yourname]
 {% endhighlight %}

-Remember to substitute USER with your CADC user account.
+Remember to substitute [yourname] with your CADC user account.

 This script runs all the commands, one after the other, and takes only one parameter represented by by the shell variable '$1', the file ID on the CADC CFHT archive.
 Save your script which we will name "mydemo.bash" and set it as executable:

 {% highlight bash %}
+export TMPDIR=/ephemeral/work
 chmod +x mydemo.bash
 {% endhighlight %}